johnchisholmventures/jcv/_posts/western-civilization-and-entrepreneurship.md

 ---
-title: '“How Western Civilization Enabled Silicon Valley”'
+title: 'How Western Civilization Enabled Silicon Valley'
 excerpt: 'Presented at “Western Civilisation Conference: The Sun Rises in the West II” which was hosted by the Mannkal Foundation in Australia.'
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2020-03-16T05:35:07.322Z'